-The cybersecurity industry already suffers from a long-standing shortage of cybersecurity professionals.
-While the occupational growth rate typically averages 8%, the rate for cybersecurity roles is over four times higher at 33%, according to Bureau of Labor Statistics data.
-The agency also projects that there will be more than 47,000 openings in cybersecurity by 2030.
+The cybersecurity job and career industry already suffers from a long-standing labour shortage.
+While the occupational growth rate typically averages 8%, the rate for cybersecurity roles is over four times higher at 33%, according to the U.S Bureau of Labor Statistics data.
+The agency also projects that there will be more than 47,000 cybersecurity rolls available by 2030.

 Several factors contributing to the cybersecurity skills shortage

-With so many job openings now—and all the discussions about the shortage of cyber security professionals over the last decade—one might expect there would be more resources in the pipeline.
+With so many job openings now—and all the discussions about the talent gap over the last decade—one might expect there would be more resources in the pipeline.
 However, companies have failed to scale resources in line with growing cybersecurity threats and cyber-attacks.

 Also, there is often an uphill battle for applicants wanting to enter the cybersecurity field, as a mismatch in qualifications and employers’ educational requirements filters out otherwise worthy applicants.